Bipolar Disorder medications & treatments

 Bipolar disorder, also known as manic depression, is a mental illness that causes extreme mood swings.
 The illness can cause people to feel high (manic) and low (depressed) at different times. bipolar disorder can affect anyone, but it is more common in young adults.
 The exact cause of bipolar disorder is unknown, but it is thought to be caused by a combination of genetic and environmental factors. bipolar disorder can be treated with medication, therapy, and lifestyle changes.
 People with bipolar disorder can leading healthy and fulfilling lives.

 What is bipolar disorder?

 Bipolar disorder, previously called manic depression, is a mental health condition.
 It causes you to have both periods of depression and periods of heightened mood.

 The periods of depression can make you feel sad, hopeless, or numb, and they can stop you from taking pleasure in the activities you usually enjoy.

 The periods of heightened mood can fill you with energy and make you feel euphoric, but they can also make you behave impulsively and with poor judgment.
 These periods of heightened mood are called hypomania, or mania if they’re severe and if you also experience psychosis – the latter is when you have problems understanding what’s real and what’s not.

 These episodes of depression and hypomania/mania can occur rarely in some people, but in others, they can happen multiple times a year.
 They commonly last for one to two weeks but can last longer.
-Some people feel no symptoms between episodes, whilst others feel symptoms of mild depression or mild heightened mood.
+Some people feel no symptoms between episodes, while others feel symptoms of mild depression or mild heightened mood.

 Bipolar disorder isn’t as common as depression or anxiety, however, it’s not a rare mental disorder either.
 In the US, around 4.4% of adults experience bipolar disorder at some point in their lives.
 Additionally, 83% of cases of bipolar disorder in the US are considered serious.